Crushy/Paradox-Pathfinding/README.md

 # ParadoxPathfinding

 My attempt at solving the [Paradox Path-finding Challenge](https://paradox.kattis.com/problems/paradoxpath) using modern-ish C++.
-The fact used to C++ 98, I used SFML for the UI and the way the problem was structured didn't help in this case :)

 Made in Visual Studio using MSVC 142 and C++14.
 I have included only the relevant libraries for Windows x86.